- Quick Facts |

 - Find out if switching your anti-seizure medication from a brand to generic or from one generic to another generic may affect your seizure control.

-- Learn about safety measures to reduce injury, improve safety, and reduce the risk of early death — while you continue to pursue seizure freedom with treatment.
+- Learn about safety measures to reduce injury, improve safety, and reduce the risk of early death.

 - Actively pursue END EPILEPSY for you and your family and for the community at large.
 You can do this by educating yourself and those around you about your seizures/epilepsy, sharing your story to spread awareness, connecting with others, joining the Epilepsy Walk Los Angeles, participating in research and living with HOPE.